 Knowing the science and applying it are two different things.
 Animal training is all about practical application.
 This means practice, practice, practice.
 Ideally you want this to happen with the guidance of an experienced trainer.
 This will help you improve your technique tremendously.
 You can learn about the science and how to train by attending animal training lectures and workshops.
 You can also get your feet wet by watching instructional DVDs.

-If you are looking to hang out with Donald Trump, keep in mind most animal professions don’t lead to six figure incomes.
+If you are looking to hang out with millionaires, keep in mind most animal professions don’t lead to six figure incomes.
 However working with animals can certainly be rewarding on a personal level.
 And if you are a positive reinforcement trainer you can bet your work is making a difference in the lives of the animals you train.
 You also get to be on the receiving end of a lot of love coming right back at you.
 If animal training is your dream job, go for it!
 The world needs more people sharing kind and gentle ways to work with animals.